pubkey/rxdb/docs-src/docs/rx-pipeline.md

 });
 ```

-With this you can efficiently query for "all emails that contain a given workd" by running:
+With this you can efficiently query for "all emails that contain a given word" by running:

 ```ts
 const mailIds = await emailByReceiverCollection.find({word: 'foobar'}).exec();